ibuildingsnl/qa-tools/README.md

 On test and production environments, you should run composer install with --no-dev so that the qa-tools don't get installed.

 # Usage
 After installation, you can run `$ vendor/bin/qa-tools install`.
-This script will ask you which tools you want to enable and writes the build.xml file that can be used for Jenkins.
+This script will ask you which tools you want to enable and writes a few files:
-In Jenkins, use the QA-Tools template for you project, or base your project on it manually.
+- the build.xml file that can be used with Ant on your CI server
+- the build-pre-commit.xml that is used with Ant for the Git pre-commit hook
+- qa-tools.json, this files contains all settings.

 > If you want more options or some config that this script doesn't provide, you can simply edit the generated build.xml and config files to suit your needs.
-An example would be when your sources are in many different directories or when you need to exclude specific files for specific tools

 Locally on your development environment, you can run the QA-Tools by running `$ vendor/bin/qa-tools run`.
 See the help on that command for more options